Resources specifically for formed families

 April 04, 2022

-A product of the WAZE to Adulthood project, developed by Formed Families Forward.
+A fact sheet developed by Formed Families Forward for the Parent Educational Adocacy and Training Center (PEATC)’s WAZE to Adulthood project.
 This fact sheet offers tips and best practices for implementing strong transition planning for youth and young adults with disabilities who are also in foster care.
 Virginia-specific policies and resources are provided.

 Designed for parents, caregivers, professional partners and others.